-The former Supermarket Sweep host on his absence from our screens and his delight at returning with a new travel show on Channel 5 called Dale Winton's Florida Fly Drive
+The former Supermarket Sweep host - who has sadly died aged 62 - gives here one of his last ever interviews in which he spoke about his absence from our screens, his late mother and his delight at returning with a new travel show on Channel 5 called Dale Winton's Florida Fly Drive

 There was a time when Dale Winton was barely off our TV screens.
 But ever since the BBC lottery game show In It To Win it came to an end two years ago, Dale has been taking a break from the spotlight.